VilenEera/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 Download a copy of NetBeans from [netbeans website](https://netbeans.org)(it is still working before Apache hand over it).

-For NetBeans users, there is no need to setup Annotation Processing and Lombok, NetBeans has activiated Annotation processing capability by default.
+For NetBeans users, there is no need to setup Annotation Processing and Lombok, NetBeans has activated Annotation processing capability by default.

 In the next posts, let's try to create a project skeleton for our blog sample application.